 It can be difficult to find where they are hanging out.
-But the most common places they nest are:

 Before any cleaning takes place, it’s crucial to remove any bedding or nest materials they have.
 Since diseases are prevalent and easily spread through waste, make sure to never touch the remnants with bare skin.